BillJr99/Ursinus-CS173-Overview/_slides/04-teamwork.md

   - Collaborate with you to architect, design, and build software solutions

 - These are stakeholders - we need to be good communicators and good collaborators!

-- Have you ever wished that you were included on a software project for an application you use?